-Several financial aid programs are available to help meet educational expenses.
-The Financial Aid Office can help determine the financial aid programs for which students are eligible.
+There are many options available to help meet educational expenses.
+Financial Services can help determine the financial aid programs for which students are eligible.

 The SCTCC Foundation awards various scholarships to students.

 Whether or not students qualify for a grant, most students can get help to meet their educational expenses by borrowing money under the Federal Subsidized Direct Loan or the Unsubsidized Direct Loan, as long as the student is in a program that leads toward a degree or a diploma.
 Loan limits vary per academic year of education.